shah-in-boots/abcd/readme.md

 **Pipeline**:

+1. File transfer from the Clinical Data Warehouse to the Cluster
-1. Download from the UIC Box folder (or however CCTS delivers it) the respective data pulls on all EMR data-types.
+	a.
+Download from the UIC Box folder (or however CCTS delivers it) the respective data pulls on all EMR data-types.
 This must be done on a local computer.
-1. SSH the *.zip files to the cluster under 'cbcd/data/raw/*'.
+	a.
+SSH the *.zip files to the cluster under 'cbcd/data/raw/*'.
 Be careful not to replace old, potentially important, files based on the name.
-1. Unzip the files on the remote server (cluster), and rename them to the nomenclature listed below.
+	a.
+Unzip the files on the remote server (cluster), and rename them to the nomenclature listed below.
 This is key so other code can utilize the common names for retrieval/manipulation.
-1. Using several iterations over the `csv2parquet.R` code, convert the individual CSV files to PARQUET format (structured in HIVE format by year and month).
+1. Partition the CSV files into an out-of-memory friendly format for analysis
+	a.
+Using the `partition-ccts.sh` script located in the project directory, send a batch job to start processing the files.
+	a.
+There is a folder called `csv` under the `ccts` folder where data is stored.
+All of the RAW files will be split by year and placed under this folder with their respective names as __CSV__ files.
+	a.
+Then, now that the files are more appropriate in size, can convert to a nested/hive-like file structure using Apache Arrow and the respective __PARQUET__ format.

 The data is rescued from the EMR through a CDW pull from the UIC CCTS.
 This process is somewhat "limited" in that it always results in a pull of data that is a whole system refresh.
 E.g. the file sizes can be upwards of 10 Gb each.
 These are zipped files.
 They are likely too large to host on a local computer.
 Additionally, each file is formatted and de-identified using a REDCap key that can be found on the main REDCap site (as well as their encounter ID, date/time, etc).